gcky/gcky.github.io/referral.md

 ---
 layout: article
 title: Referral App + Dashboard
-permalink: /projects/referral-app/
+date: 2015-11-17 16:16:01 -0600
+categories: article
 article_title: Referral App + Dashboard
+type: ARTICLE
+color: orange
+icon: 🌟
 ---

 In my first year of university study, I worked on an app development group project.
 The group worked with University College Hospital (UCLH) to develop a proof-of-concept patient referral system which included an iOS app as well as a web admin dashboard.

 ## Project Aim